Statistical Query Lower Bounds for Tensor PCA

-where $c_1(k,L,\epsilon,C_0) > 0$ is a constant depending only on $k,L,\epsilon,C_0$.
 Hence, by Proposition \ref{feldmans_sq_lb}, any SQ algorithm which solves the Tensor PCA testing problem with $n$ samples must make at least $ c_1(k,L,\epsilon C_0) \cdot d^L$ queries.
 In order to obtain an estimation lower bound, we appeal to Proposition \ref{feldmans_sq_lb} which lets us conclude that any SQ algorithm which solves the Tensor PCA estimation problem with $n$ samples must make at least $ 0.5 \cdot c_1(k,L,\epsilon C_0) \cdot d^L$ queries.

 In the case when $\oddness = 0$, we can obtain a stronger estimation lower bound, by applying Proposition \ref{feldmans_sq_lb} with the base measure $\overline{D}(\pi)$.
 Lemma \ref{lb_on_sdn} and Proposition \ref{fourier_analytic_prop} tell us that $ \sdn[D_\star]{\epsilon}[\mathcal{H}(\pi)]$ can be controlled in terms of the coefficients $\overline{p}_\pi(l_1,l_2 \dots ,l_K)$.
 Furthermore from Proposition \ref{asymptotic_proposition} that in general,